byronwall/data-viz/README.md

 ### Packaging and usages

-- Get an initial page created to test on GitHub pages
 - Export the core data viewer as a component to be installed elsewhere
 - Allow the comp to export the current config so it can be brought into code easily